nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 permissions to create new Kubernetes jobs.
 Since the same service account is used for Kubernetes jobs by default, your job will have permissions to create new Kubernetes jobs (job chaining).
 Some use cases require this setting.
-For example your job spins a separate job for each device you want to configure.
+For example your job may spin up a separate job for each device you want to configure.

 If you don't need to spin up new jobs from the parent job, then it is better to prevent it.
 You will need a dedicated service account for Kubernetes jobs in